russellballestrini/russell.ballestrini.net/content/pages/about.rst

 :slug: about

+Hey there, welcome to my little slice of the Internet!

+*You may view a list of my active projects below the text.*

+I get a rush out of **finding simple solutions** to difficult problems.

+I keep busy by turning ideas into products.
+Most often I prototype and code using Python but I'm flexible and often explore other languages.
-Russell Ballestrini admires readable and testable code and thoroughly enjoys the process of refactoring.
+I admire readable, testable code and I thoroughly enjoy the process of refactoring.

-He enjoys finding simple solutions to difficult problems and reveres the python language.
+I'm a strong opensource advocate and so when I can, I donate my code and time to that cause.

+My first successful product launch was `LinkPeek <https://linkpeek.com>`_ which I still operate today.
+I'm actively bootstrapping `Remarkbox, a hosted comment service <http://www.remarkbox.com>`_.

-Russell works for `Remind <https://www.remind.com/>`_ as a software engineer where he writes software to manage infrastructure running in AWS.
+I currently work for `Remind <https://www.remind.com/>`_ as a software engineer where I write software to manage infrastructure running in AWS.

-Russell keeps busy by turning ideas into products, spends his spare time writing open source software, and running the company that he founded called `LinkPeek <https://linkpeek.com>`_.
-He is also actively bootstrapping a comments-as-a-service offering called `Remarkbox <http://www.remarkbox.com>`_.

-If you read all that, you should likely `contact </contact>`_ Russell, and fear not because he always responds in a timely manner.
+If you read all that, you should likely `contact me </contact>`_.
+I love conversation and always responds in a timely manner!

 Russell’s projects